shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

   region.
 For example, if the campaign is to run in the United States, give Xandr exclusivity in certain states and have other buyers/DSPs run in the remaining states.
-  - **How to determine which geolocations to ring-fence to ensure no bias in the test**
+  - **How to determine which geolocations to ring-fence to ensure no bias in the test?**

     In the above example, the recommendation would be to select a list of states that have similar Conversion Rates as the United States in